Codecademy/gamut/README.md

 1. To generate an entry in the changelog for the module you changed, follow the [commit message guide](#commit-message-guide)
 1. Once your branch is merged into master, it will be published automatically by CircleCI.
 1. You can check the master branch for the new version number

+### Publishing a pre-release version of a module

+You can use the gamut/next branch to publish pre-release changes that require testing across applications

+1. Follow the instructions for normal publishing, but base your PR off of the gamut/next branch, instead of master.
+1. Once you feel like your changes are stable, you can merge the gamut/next branch into master

 ### Commit Message Guide